Annie S. D. Maunder

-Annie Scott Dill Maunder (14 April 1868 – 15 September 1947) was an Irish-British astronomer, who recorded the first evidence of the movement of the sunspot emergence from the poles toward the equator over the 11-year solar cycle, finding the now-called Maunder Minimum.
+Annie Scott Dill Maunder (14 April 1868 – 15 September 1947) was an Irish astronomer, who recorded the first evidence of the movement of the sunspot emergence from the poles toward the equator over the 11-year solar cycle, finding the now-called Maunder Minimum.
 As sole author, she also devised with her husband, Edward Walter Maunder, the butterfly diagram for sunspots.
 Alone, she discovered that the sunspots in the Sun were asymmetrical.
 She was one of the leading astronomers of her time, but because of her gender, her contribution was often underplayed at the time.
 In 1916, she was elected to the Royal Astronomical Society, 21 years after being refused membership because of her gender.

 Early life and education

 Annie Scott Dill Russell was born in 1868 in The Manse, Strabane, County Tyrone, Ireland, to William Andrew Russell and Hessy Nesbitt Russell (née Dill).
 Her father was the minister of the Presbyterian Church in Strabane until 1882.
 Her mother was the daughter of a minister at the same church.
 Annie was one of six children brought up in a devoutly Christian household with a "serious minded upbringing."
 All of the children were talented, high-level academics.
 Her older sister, Hester Dill Russell (later Smith), studied medicine under Elizabeth Garrett Anderson at the London School of Medicine for Women.
 Hester qualified as the first exhibitioner in the final MB examination in 1891.
 Hester became a medical missionary in India and later married another medical missionary.

 Annie and her sister Hester pursued secondary education at the Ladies Collegiate School in Belfast, which later became Victoria College.
 Winning a prize in an 1886 intermediate school examination at the age of 18, Annie was able to sit the Girton open entrance scholarship examination and was awarded a three-year scholarship of £35 annually.

 Annie studied at Girton College, Cambridge, and in 1889 she passed the degree examinations with honours, as the top mathematician of her year at Girton.
 Here, she also ranked Senior Optime (equivalent to second class at other universities) in the university results list.
 Annie was the first woman from Ireland to receive this rank.
 Her mathematician tutor was a fellow of a men's college.
 He praised her for ability to "throw herself into her work with such success, in spite of being more than ordinarily handicapped, even for a woman, with insufficiency of preliminary training".
 However the restrictions of the period did not allow her to receive the bachelor's degree she had earned; Cambridge did not award degrees to women until 1948.